Calatagan, Batangas, the Philippines

 April 29 – 30, 2013

-This is closer to the water than beachfront.
-Obviously Maldives-inspired, Stilts Calatagan Beach Resort boasts of eight cottages perched on stilts out in the sea.
-Why bother with a beach when you can just jump off your bed to the crystal waters of West Philippine Sea?
+This was closer to the water than beachfront.
+Obviously Maldives-inspired, Stilts Calatagan Beach Resort boasted of eight cottages perched on stilts out in the sea.
+Why should we bother with a beach when we could just jump out of bed to the crystal waters of the West Philippine Sea?

 The trellised bougainvillea at the entrance promised a colorful summer, not just oppressive heat.
 A sign, the first among the many scattered all over the resort, entreated us to “live by the sun, love by the moon.”
 I didn’t know about the latter, but we certainly went by the former, at least for our two-day stay.

 We followed a wooden walkway leading to our cottage over a mirage of sparkling crystals.
 At high noon, sun and sea had melded into a singular splash of light.
 Once settled, we pushed back the sliding walls of our airy cottage to let in the salty breeze.
 Away from the shore, the sky was the sea.